And I'm back.. unofficially. I don't know know yet.

 Once in a while, I still get sad but I choose not to dwell on it for long, I know a much better purpose is up ahead.
 I see what happened more as a divine intervention rather than a punishment.
 It was already going downhill so I knew that it was the right call I just ignored most of the signs.
 And tomorrow is the last day that I will cry about it.
 I gave myself the time I needed to feel the pain and I can only be ready to move on from here.

 I no longer feel angry or guilty.
 I am on a gradual enhancement with my relationship with God and still gaining a deeper understanding of myself.
 There is something to gain for each fall, lessons embedded within each scar.
 I am saved and loved, always.
-My heart (symbolically speaking) had been shattered to pieces but one day I woke up and felt it full again and I know through whatever, It will always come back full.
+My heart (symbolically speaking) had been shattered to pieces but one day I will wake up and feel it full again and I know through whatever, It will always come back full.

 The core message is: It gets better.
 Let go and let God.
 There is no pain He cannot heal.
 Trust and surrender control, for whatever plans He has for you will manifest in His time.